Myths and Facts About Your Immune System

 Myth: Running a fever when you're sick weakens your immune system.

-If you've had a fever for more than several days, or if you have fever and other symptoms such as severe vomiting, diarrhea or confusion, it's a good idea to call your doctor.
+If you've had a fever for more than several days, or if you have fever and other symptoms like severe vomiting, diarrhea, earache or cough, call your doctor.

 Allergy symptoms happen when your immune system reacts to something harmless, like pollen, pet dander, or mold.
 Your body sees the allergen as an invader and attacks it, giving you a runny nose and itchy eyes.